-\ BP year = year before present, is a time scale which is used by palaeoclimatologists.
-"Before present" is misleading, because "present" means the year 1950.
-100 years BP therefore means 100 years before 1950, in other words, 1850.
+BP year = year before present, is a time scale which is used by palaeoclimatologists. where "present" means the year 1950 Ie. 100 years BP therefore means 1850.

 Each Petri dish contains 12 pink, green, yellow and purple beads.
 Each colour represents a specific type of diatom that survives best in certain temperatures (= optimal temperature, To).